Bâtie-Beauregard: Modern times

 When Geneva joined the Protestant Reformation in 1536 and declared itself an independent republic, the power-struggles in the region once again escalated.
 In the same year, the troops of Bern occupied the Pays de Gex.
 Eleven years later, they upgraded the fief of Collex to a Barony.
 Following the 1564 treaty of Lausanne, the area returned to Savoy.

 Under the rule of the Savoyard vassals of the de Crose family, who had become the owners of the castle thanks to a marriage with a member of the house of Champion, the fortress became a center of partisans who resisted the expansionist ambitions of Geneva in the 1589 war.

-On the 1st of January 1590, troops from Genevamade made a first attempt to conquer the fortress but were repelled by a hail of stones.
+On 1 January 1590, troops from Genevamade made a first attempt to conquer the fortress but were repelled by a hail of stones.
 One week later, a French officer who was called Lurbigny and served in Geneva's forces conducted a reconnaissance mission with 50 mounted soldiers.
-During the night from the 11th to the 12th January, a Genevan force of one cavalry platoon and four infantry companies with four or six canons launched another attack.
+During the night from 11 to 12 January, a Genevan force of one cavalry platoon and four infantry companies with four or six canons launched another attack.
 According to records from Geneva, the assault lasted from four o'clock in the morning until two o'clock in the afternoon.
 When the artillery, which the Genevans had just captured during the conquest of Versoix, succeeded in breaching the walls, the castle lord Claude de Crose with his family and some twenty fighters surrendered.
 Still, they were allowed to leave the castle with their weapons and possession.
 The attackers still made plentiful of booty, took away all usable items, and started demolishing the fortifications.
 The costs of the military mission amounted to 150 Florentine gold coins which underlines the military importance of the castle.

 In the 1601 Treaty of Lyon, Sayvoy relinquished the Pays de Gex - including Collex - to France which pressured Geneva to withdraw from the area.

 In 1641/42, the lawyer Michel de Gillier purchased both the land and the title of Baron de Bâtie-Beauregard from the heiress of the de Champion and de Crose families.

 In 1719, David Vasserot, who was a son of the Huguenot banker Jean Vaserot war and married into the Genevan Turrettini family of theologians, purchased the title and land of La Bâtie.
 His descendants remained the owners until the 19th century.
 Following the 1815 Treaty of Paris, France relinquished Collex and five other municipalities to the canton of Geneva which was thereby connected through a land passage with the main land body of Switzerland.